 Sprained or Torn Anterior Cruciate Ligament (ACL)

 Sprained or torn ACLs are among the most common leg and knee injuries.
 The ACL is a ligament that runs from the femur to the tibia and helps stabilize the knee.
-When a person lands incorrectly or changes direction suddenly, it can put pressure on the ACL and cause the ligament to tear or rupture.
+When a person lands incorrectly or changes direction suddenly, that can put pressure on the ACL and cause the ligament to tear or rupture.
 Unintentional falls or blows to the knee can also cause ACL injuries.

 Sprained or Torn Medial Collateral Ligament (MCL)

 MCL injuries, including torn or sprained MCLs, can occur when twisting, bending or changing direction.
-If the knee is hit from the side while in a locked position, it can also lead to an MCL injury.
+If the knee is hit from the side while in a locked position, that can also lead to an MCL injury.

 Most MCL injuries can be treated non-surgically using physical therapy or braces.
 In rare cases, orthopedic surgery may be necessary to fully repair the damage to the collateral ligament.